ErrorTzy/writings/papers/PhDApps/Draft_3.md

 ## Struggling with Objectivity

-What is objectivity, really?
+What is the demand of being "worldly and objective", really?
 It turns out to be pretty hard to articulate.
+A first approximation could be roughly the following: Something is in the world iff it is objective.

 Rosen (==citation==) even believes there is no way to articulate a sense of objectivity that is interesting to metaphysics.
 According to Rosen, there are two senses of objectivity: *methodological objectivity* and *metaphysical objectivity*.

 *Methodological objectivity* means that the inquiry itself is not vulnerable to personal bias, prejudice, etc. Rosen immediately dismisses this sense of objectivity for two reasons. *First*, it is impossible (p.
 284).
 Any inquiry must have a substantial starting point, and there is no way to guarantee that the starting point is not biased. *Second*, it is not "the sense of objectivity that interests us" (p.
 286).
 The interesting sense of objectivity is related to facts, not inquiries.
 For example, we might say it is subjective that Mona Lisa is a beautiful painting.